Important information and who we are

 Please note that we may use your personal data without your knowledge or consent where this is required or permitted by law.

-We will use your personal information to respond to your enquires and promote the Project and for the following specific reasons:
+We will use your personal information to respond to your enquiries and promote the Project and for the following specific reasons:

-· To register your interest in the Project and attending the Hack day;
+- To register your interest in the Project and attending events;

-· to administer, coordinate and promote the Project and Event (Hack) day; and
+- To administer, coordinate and promote the Project and events, including in conjunction with stakeholders and partner organisations; and

 We will not sell, distribute or lease your personal information to third parties.